-The city of Basra has a long history with a rich culture and identity distinct from its more northerly cousin Baghdad.
+The city of Basra has a long history with a rich culture and an identity distinct from its more northern cousin Baghdad.
 While Baghdad developed the busy urban character typical of capital cities, Basra retained more of a romantic quality and is often called the most beautiful part of Iraq.

 The picturesque qualities of Basra have attracted a number of artists, poets and intellectuals over the years.
 Early on in its tumultuous history, it was known as a great centre of learning and theology and many figures important to the history of Islam were born or lived there, including the female Sufi mystic Rabia al-Basri and the polymath Alhazen.
 Perhaps most famously, it is also the city where Sinbad the Sailor began his seven voyages.
 An island in the river now bears his name in commemoration.

 In H.G.
-Wells’s The Shape of Things to Come (1933), he describes ‘the Second Conference at Basra’, a similar scene where world leaders come to meet and discuss important matters.
-In Wells’s future history however, religious beliefs have been suppressed, and in an inversion of past history, Basra is made the centre state of an atheist world purged of Islam and all other major religions.
+Wells’ The Shape of Things to Come (1933), he describes the Second Conference at Basra, a similar scene where world leaders come to meet and discuss important matters.
+In Wells’s future history, however, religious beliefs have been suppressed and, in an inversion of history, Basra is made the center state of an atheist world purged of Islam and all other major religions.

 meet our Local Insider

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.